 Medium-sized butterfly with a wingspan to 2-3/4 inches.
 The upperside is brown; the underside of the hindwing is brown or tan in the summer form and reddish-brown in the winter form.
-The forewing has two orange bars and a large eyespot touched by or within a white band; the hindwing has two large eyespots and a broad orange bar along the lower margin.
+The forewing has two orange bars and a large eyespot touched by or within a broad, creamy-white postmedian band.
+The part of the band above the eyespot and the inner edge of the eyespot are creamy white.
+The hindwing has two large eyespots and a broad orange bar along the lower margin.
 Females usually are larger than males.
 The caterpillar is black with white or orange stripes, metallic bluish-black spines, and orange or black legs; the top of the head is orange.
 The chrysalis is light brown with dark markings.

 Widespread in the United States; occasionally migrates north to southern Canada; West Indies and Mexico.

 Common and present all year in most of Florida; large numbers migrate to Florida in the summer and fall.